Communities

 • Also consider using hardware abstraction layers (HAL).
 CAN is a perfect example of when this is useful.
 I have one HAL for CAN drivers (prefixed `CAN`) which I re-use across a whole lot of different microcontrollers.
 The HAL is the user interface but also dictates which functions each driver needs to implement.
 The user calls the HAL, ensures that the correct drivers are linked to the project, and then everything just works.
 You can then port the code to another MCU with a minimum of effort, assuming that the CAN driver for that system is already written and tested.
 When using HAL, the prefix belongs to the HAL and not to the underlying drivers, which probably have some more cryptic name taken from the specific CAN Controller (FlexCAN, bxCAN or whatever it might be called).

-#1: Initial revision by user avatar Lundin‭ · 2022-09-26T08:41:33Z (over 1 year ago)
+#1: Initial revision by user avatar Lundin‭ · 2022-09-26T08:41:33Z (about 2 years ago)

 For what it's worth, I have some 20 years of experience designing embedded C systems, with large and small code bases both.
 Generally speaking, style and design matters become increasingly important when your code base grows.
 Code re-use and portability between projects is of course always nice too.